inesfrodrigues/Convolutional-Transformer/README.md

 ## Thesis Abstract

 Planet Earth is a blue planet, with the ocean covering over two-thirds of our world.
 This thesis explores the relationship between humanity and the water, delving into the complexities of marine biogeochemistry.
-Using a Convolutional Vision Transformer with Hierarchical Attention and the MedBFM dataset, the research aims to simulate critical variables such as chlorophyll, net primary production, and nutrient concentrations.
+Using a Convolutional Vision Transformer with Hierarchical Attention and the MedBFM dataset, the research aims to simulate critical variables such as chlorophyll-a, net primary production, and nutrient concentrations.

 ## Repository Structure